King John's Castle

 The 18th-century Bishop’s Palace is before the Thomond Bridge.

-Picturesque waterside setting, a maze of rooms and bars and great bar food.
+Picturesque waterside setting, a maze of rooms and bars, great bar food and views over the river.

 Exposed brick, dark wood and bundles of nautical schlock make Moll’s an attractive and atmospheric choice on George’s Quay.
 The...